emanuil-tolev/4-ways-help-people-careers/4ways.md

 ^ 4

 ^ Coaching is supposed to help them get through these blockers more quickly than on their own.
 When you're coaching, you'll need to be an empathetic listener *and* hold the other person accountable to their own goals.
-If their current work approach were a house, coaching would fix one of the windows.
+If we think of their current work approach as a house, coaching focusses on fixing one window.

 ---